After a turbulent few years, the mortgage market is starting to show some signs of stabilising, but what could 2026 mean for property prices?

 Get mortgage advice*

-What will happen to house prices this year?
+What will happen to house prices in 2026?

-Unfortunately, without the aid of a crystal ball, it’s impossible for anyone to say for sure whether the average property price will go up or down in 2025, especially as there are a whole host of factors that influence the way prices move.
+Unfortunately, without the aid of a crystal ball, it’s impossible for anyone to say for sure whether average property prices will end the year up or down in 2026, especially as there are a whole host of factors that influence the way prices move.

 That said, both government forecasts and lenders seem to agree that average prices may rise modestly over the course of the year.
-Interest rates are slowly starting to ease and inflation, despite a jump to 2.6% in the year to November, is much nearer to the government’s 2% target than it was this time last year.
+Interest rates are slowly starting to ease, and inflation fell sharply to 3.2% in the 12 months to November, although it remains higher than the government’s 2% target.

-Estate agency Knight Frank predicts house prices will rise by 2.5% across 2025, slightly lower than previous forecasts.
+Estate agency Knight Frank predicts house prices will rise by around 3% across 2026, slightly lower than previous forecasts, whilst Savills expects 2% annual house price growth.

 Get expert mortgage advice*